 Why the difference between a birth injury and defect matters in personal injury litigation

 Sadly, there’s always a possibility that birth defects or birth injuries may occur.
-It’s important to understand the difference between these 2 issues.
+So it’s important to understand the difference between these 2 issues.

 What is a birth defect?